Simón Moret Gallart: Mayoral tenure

 He was elected mayor of Ponce in 1906 and took the oath of office in 1907.
 He was a member of the Union of Puerto Rico Party and defeated Manuel V. Domenech of the Republican Party in a contested election.
 In 1911, Mayor Moret received from the Government of the United States of America a franchise for the City of Ponce to operate the Port of Ponce in perpetuity.
 The port of Ponce has been operated by the municipality since then.
 It is the only sea port in Puerto Rico owned and administered by a municipal body.

 Among Moret's mayoral accomplishments are the construction of the Ponce Firefighters Mausoleum at Cementerio Civil de Ponce, which was completed on 2 April 1911.
 He also built the Port of Ponce following an ordinance approved by the Consejo Ejecutivo de Puerto Rico in 1911.

 Family life

 On 11 December 1906, Simón Moret Gallart married Matilde Perdomo Morales.
 He was 53 and she was 26 when they married.
-Simón and Matilde had four daughters from their marriage: Josefa, Hortencia, Ana, and Carmen.
-In 1910, while mayor, he was a resident of Barrio Segundo, and later, in 1920, he lived in Barrio Quebrada Limón.
+Simón and Matilde had three daughters from their marriage: Josefa, Ana Maria, and Carmen L. In 1910, while mayor, he was a resident of Barrio Segundo, and later, in 1920, he lived in Barrio Quebrada Limón.